chunkifydev/cli/README.md

 #### With this CLI, you can:

 -   **Create and manage** sources, projects, jobs, storages, webhooks, notifications and tokens
+-   **Forward** webhooks notifications to your local environment
 -   **View** jobs logs

 ## Installation

+Installing the latest version:

 ```bash
 curl -L https://chunkify.dev/install.sh | sh
 ```

-This will automatically download and install the latest version of the CLI.

 ## Getting Started